PradeepLoganathan/pradeepl-blog/content/blog/kubernetes/using-cluster-api-to-create-kubernetes-clusters-on-azure/index.md

 poddisruptionbudget.policy/calico-kube-controllers created
 ```

-If we describe the cluster now, we should be able to see all the control plane as well as the worker nodes up and running.
+If we describe the cluster now, we should be able to see the control plane as well as the worker nodes up and running.

 ```shell
 #use clusterctl to describe the cluster to check if everything is in ready state